Carbon-Cycle-Initiative/letters/letters/drafts/extractors-03-2020.md

 letter to you and to other companies we have identified as engaging in the same or similar activities.

-To be very clear: If you fail to act NOW, you expose yourself, your company, shareholders and employees to crushing and potentially fatal legal and economic sanctions including, but not limited to:
+If you fail to act NOW, you expose yourself, your company, shareholders and employees to crushing and potentially fatal legal and economic sanctions including, but not limited to: